MarcMouries/Telework-Case-Management-Lab/docs/Part_3_Automate_Work/Part_3.2_Test_the_Workflow.md

               ![relative](images/Preview_Email_Telework.png)

 Congratulations!
-You successfully built and tested a workflow that saves a lot of time in the organization and makes sure tasks are assigned.
+You successfully built and tested a workflow that saves a lot of time in the organization and makes sure tasks are assigned properly.

 [Next: Manage work](../Part_4_Manage_Work/Part_4.0_Main.md){: .btn .btn-green-sn }